ardadk/MyMUN/README.md

 | PUT    | `/api/game/info/{gameId}`         | Updates the scores of a specified country's player based on economic and welfare effects. |
 | GET    | `/api/game/info/{gameId}`         | Returns the current game state, including economy/welfare scores and assigned policies.   |

----

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.